Botmasher/pangrammatron/README.md

 	- call one or more methods
 - Include Pangrammatron in your web project
 	- JavaScript support is on the roadmap
+	- the latest sketch of that code lives in `./js`

 ## Source code